-Marama Davidson says it is the greatest honour of her life to have been elected as the co-leader of the Green party.
+Marama Davidson says it is the greatest honour of her life to be elected as the new female co-leader of the Green Party.

-"We can't have clean rivers, we can't save our native species, we can't lift our families out of poverty, we can't build warm dry homes ...
-If our party isn't cohesive and strong and campaigning for change."
+"We can't clean our rivers, save our native species, lift our families out of poverty, build warm safe houses and new public transport if our party isn't united and positive, governing and campaigning for change."

-The Green Party needed to work on representing a broad cross-section of New Zealanders, as well as regaining the trust and support of those who didn't vote for the party in 2017.
+The Green Party needed to work on representing a broad cross-section of New Zealanders, as well as regaining the trust and support of those who didn't vote for the party in 2017, she said.

-Co-leader, James Shaw, said after eight months leading the party alone, he was looking forward to having someone to share the job with.
+After eight months leading the party alone, James Shaw said he was looking forward to having Ms Davidson as his co-leader.

 He said Ms Davidson "lit a wildfire through the party" during her leadership campaign.

-The Green Party's constitution dictates it must have both a male and female co-leader.
+The Green Party's constitution dictates that it must have both a male and female co-leader.

 The female position became vacant after Metiria Turei resigned in the run up to last year's General Election after revealing she had committed benefit fraud.